jerbaroo/database-generic/README.md

 Explanation of the above:
 - Database-agnostic: the typeclass is called `MonadDb`, and you must specify how an instance can communicate with your database.
-We provide an example for connecting to PostgreSQL in the [tutorial](tutorial/tutorial/main.hs).
+We provide an example for connecting to Postgres in the [runnable tutorial](tutorial/tutorial/main.hs).
 - Generically persisted data: you can derive the necessary instances in one line via `Generics`, to enable `MonadDb` to read/write instances of your data types to/from your database.